fifth-sense/Concepts/ReactTheory.md

 Optimize API Requests: Minimize the number of API requests by batching requests, caching responses, and using efficient data fetching strategies such as GraphQL.

 Testing and Profiling: Regularly test your application's performance and use profiling tools to identify and address bottlenecks.

+What is the use of derived state from props?
+🏋️♂️Why you should use Derive state in React and Why is ...
+Derived state comes into play when we need to calculate a value based on existing state or props.
+Instead of computing the derived value on every render, we can calculate it only when the relevant state or prop values change.